 6. From a “We” to an “I”

 There are some people in committed relationships who need to maintain their autonomy, individuality, and separate goals whether they are in a relationship or not.
 In partnerships that thrive from those intentions, those choices can be stimulating because they foster continued discovery and novelty for each of them.
 These separate-but-connected partners agree in advance that they want a relationship that is uniquely both attached and individuated.

 Those relationships are not as common and may only run into difficulty when their separate desires and actions become competitive for the relationship’s resources.
 The partners in these relationships keep their love intact by making certain that their “us” remains uppermost in both of their minds.
 That often means attaining successful negotiating skills when conflicts emerge.

-For most of us normal folk, that doesn’t happen.
+For most of us, that doesn’t happen.
 When a relationship ends, one or both partners have forgotten how to navigate the world as a single person.
-They are so used to the sharing of resources, the histories they’ve both shared, that they feel like emotionally-severed Siamese twin when they are no longer a team.
+They are so used to the sharing of resources, the histories they’ve both shared, that they feel like emotionally-severed Siamese twins when they are no longer a team.

 Those feelings of being finally not responsible to or for another can feel both liberating and terrifying.
 Knowing oneself as an interactive pair is very different from perceiving one’s separate self.
 The world is a safer and more supportive place for partners than for single people.
 Alone is much more vulnerable but preferable for someone who has felt entrapped in a prior relationship that has withered.

 Though this may seem an unusual behavior to some, the need to maintain control over a lost partner is much more common than most would think.
 Unless the partner left behind finds someone new first, he or she may resent that the other is more content after leaving the relationship.